A Long-Form Study of Attention and Judgment

 Paul Ricoeur — Oneself as Another (trans.
 Kathleen Blamey)

 Śāntideva — The Bodhicaryāvatāra (trans.
-Kate Crosby & Andrew Skilton; Oxford World’s Classics)
+Kate Crosby and Andrew Skilton; Oxford World’s Classics)

 Baruch Spinoza — Ethics: Proved in Geometrical Order (trans.
 Michael Silverthorne; Cambridge Texts in the History of Philosophy)